Ekernik/telegram_auth_button/README.md

 ## Notes

 - Telegrams widgets docs: https://core.telegram.org/widgets/login
 - Button will not work on localhost:3000, you have to start server on port 8080 and open it with http://0.0.0.0:8080.
-You can see that in package.json I start it with "PORT=8080 react-scripts start" command.
 - Don't forget to create your own Bot, run /setdomain command in telegram and change BOT_ID in handleAuth.ts file when using in production.